 Anchor your battle ropes today

 Battle ropes are not reserved solely for the gym.
-They can be easily set-up in your property and – as we head into our third lockdown – they offer an effective way to keep fit whilst ‘staying at home’.
+They can be easily set-up in your property.

 Here at RopesDirect, we have everything you need to get started – including both manila and braided polyester battle ropes, in a range of lengths and diameters, as well as 25mm dee shackles and ground anchor screws that are perfect for anchoring battle ropes at home.
-These are all available for a very competitive price and can be delivered to your home address in the UK the next day (if ordered before 12pm).
+These are all available for a very competitive price and can be delivered to your home address in the UK in 1 – 2 working days (if ordered before 12pm).